gersteinlab/HiC-spector/README.md

 For non-julia users, one can use the python script run_reproducibility.py to obtain the reproducibility score.
 Usage:
 > python run_reproducibility.py matrix_file1 matrix_file2

-In addition to the text delimited input file, the python script can calculate reproducibility score by reading files in .hic format.
+In addition to the text delimited input files, the python script can calculate reproducibility score by reading files in .hic format.
 Usage:
 >

 <h3>Aurthor/Support</h3>